 - Sharing relevant links and good practice via the NHS Employers and MoD websites, on their internet/intranet, as well as talking to colleagues about supporting reservists

-- Sharing information, which will be supplied by NHS Employers, on how their organisation supports reservists at recruitment and induction stages.
+- Sharing information supplied by NHS Employers on how their organisation supports reservists at recruitment and induction stages

-Once we have the database complete we will be holding events across the Trust to facilitate networking and allow managers to meet serving reservists and to highlight the role of the new Defence Medical Welfare Service which is based, and supported by EPRRU,in the Resilience Centre at The Royal Oldham Hospital.’
-We will be also forging links with the Royal British Legion and other veterans support groups and charities.
+Once we have the database complete, we'll be holding events across the Trust to facilitate networking and allow managers to meet serving reservists.
+We'll also be highlighting the role of the new Defence Medical Welfare Service, supported by EPRRU, based in the Resilience Centre at The Royal Oldham Hospital.
+And we'll be forging links with the Royal British Legion and other veterans support groups and charities.